Search Results

 • Echocardiographic evidence for hypertrophic cardiomyopathy, restrictive cardiomyopathy, constrictive pericarditis, cardiac amyloidosis, or infiltrative cardiomyopathy

-• Structural heart repair or replacement of the aortic valve or mitral valve (surgical or percutaneous) within the past 12 months.
-OR, planned valve intervention in the next 6 months.
-OR, the presence of echocardiographic findings of significant valve disease as assessed from the qualifying echocardiogram
+• Structural heart repair or replacement of the aortic valve or mitral valve (surgical or percutaneous).
+OR, planned valve intervention.
+OR, the presence of significant valve disease

 • A diagnosis of pre-existing lung disease